Clemson vs. North Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 Clemson vs. North Carolina Betting Trends

-- Clemson has covered eight times in 13 games with a spread this season.
+- Clemson has put together an 8-5-0 record against the spread this season.

-- In the Tigers' 13 games this season, the combined scoring has gone over the point total nine times.
+- The Tigers and their opponents have combined to go over the point total nine out of 13 times this season.

-- North Carolina has put together a 7-6-0 record against the spread this year.
+- North Carolina has won seven games against the spread this season, while failing to cover six times.

-- The Tar Heels and their opponents have combined to go over the point total eight out of 13 times this year.
+- A total of eight Tar Heels games this year have hit the over.

 Clemson Futures Odds